-Does the state have a mechanism for communicating with stakeholders - other than state pipeline safety seminar?
+12 Does the state have a mechanism for communicating with stakeholders - other than state 1 1 pipeline safety seminar?
 (This should include making enforcement cases available to public).

-This is accomplished via their website, New York Advisory Committee, and quarterly meetings with the larger operators.
+Yes, this is accomplished via their website, New York Advisory Committee, and quarterly meetings with the larger operators.